eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/inform/architecture.md

 :::info

 Even if the BPN is already configured and used in the MXD setup, its just a dummy.
-In the real world you will receive your BPN via the self description phase within your account in the portal within the [onboarding process](https://catena-x.net/en/catena-x-introduce-implement/onboarding).
+In the real world you will receive your BPN via the onboarding / regirstraion process [onboarding process](https://catena-x.net/en/catena-x-introduce-implement/onboarding).

 :::

-The BPN is also used to restrict the access and usage of your provided assets.
+The BPN is also used to restrict the access and usage of your provided data assets.
 This is done via policies.
 Some example policies are also part of this tutorial.

+A data asset is the metadata for the data that is intended to be provided or consumed.
+This data asset is the element in the ecosystem for which policies are defined to build a contract offer which can be agreed and consumed by a consumer.

-One of the key components of the Catena-X architecture is the [Eclipse Data Space Connector](https://github.com/eclipse-tractusx/tractusx-edc) (EDC).
+One of the key components of the Catena-X architecture is the [Eclipse Data Space Connector](https://github.com/eclipse-tractusx/tractusx-edc) (EDC) as one implementation of the [Dataspace Protocol](https://docs.internationaldataspaces.org/dataspace-protocol/).
 This component is used to exchange data between participants.
+This includes:

-The EDC is also used to register data offers and to discover data offers from other participants.
+- Publish data offers and to discover data offers from other participants.
+- Negotiate data offers and come to an agreement on how to data is allowed to be used (Usage Policies)
+- Transfer data based on a previously negotiated agreement.

 With the EDC you are always in control of your data.

 :::note